 11 Recipes From Miami Restaurants and Bars to Try During Coronavirus Lockdown

 As we all practice social distancing due to COVID-19 lockdown, we have a lot of time in our hands to try new recipes.
+Some of us are occupying ourselves with sourdough starters, some of us are spending more time cooking.
 We have rounded up 11 recipes we have received from Miami restaurants and bars for you to try.

 1. Stuffed Zucchini from Meraki Greek Bistro